keirthana/anbox-cloud-docs/howto/setup-custom-idp/index.md

 **For authenticating a command line client,**  you will need to select the authentication flow too — Select *OAuth2.0 Device Authorization Grant* in the *Authentication Flow* option.

 Leave the default login settings and save.
-Now, you can proceed to adding a client scope.
+Now, you can proceed to creating a user.

 **For authenticating a web client,** you need to add redirect URIs:

 In *Valid redirect URIs*, enter your web client's address, followed by `/oidc/callback`.
 This could be your Anbox Cloud dashboard or a custom web client.
 For example: `https://example.com:8406/oidc/callback`.
 You can choose to use an IP address instead of a domain name and `:8406` is the default listening port.
 This default port might differ for your setup.

-In the field for *Valid post logout redirect URIs*, enter your Anbox Cloud Dashboard address.
+In the field for *Valid post logout redirect URIs*, enter your Anbox Cloud dashboard address.
 For example, `https://example.com:8406`.
 Save and proceed to adding a client scope.

-## 3. Add a client scope
+## 3. Add a client scope (only for a web client)

 Navigate to your client (*Clients* > your client name).
 Select *Client Scopes* and add one.

-Select *email*, *profile* scopes from the list of available scopes.
+Select *email*, *profile* and *offline_access* scopes from the list of available scopes.

-For authenticating a command line client, select *offline_access* too.

 ## 4. Create a user